Skip to content or footer

 Fuel cell cartridges, spare for portable electronic devices.

 Gas cartridges, small, non-flammable containing carbon dioxide or other suitable gas in Division 2.2.
 Up to two (2) small cartridges fitted into a self-inflating personal safety device, intended to be worn by a person such as a life jacket or vest.
-Not more than two (2) devices per passenger and up to two (2) spare small cartridges per device, not more than four (4) cartridges up to 50 mL water capacity for other devices.
+Not more than two (2) devices per passenger and up to two (2) spare small cartridges per device.
+Not more than four (4) cartridges up to 50 ml water capacity for other devices.

-Gas cylinders, non-flammable, non-toxic worn for the operation of mechanical limbs.
-Also, spare cylinders of a similar size if required to ensure an adequate supply for the duration of the journey.
+Gas cylinders, non-flammable, non-toxic, worn for the operation of mechanical limbs.
+Also, spare cylinders of a similar size, if required, to ensure an adequate supply for the duration of the journey.

 Hair styling equipment containing a hydrocarbon gas cartridge, up to one (1) per passenger or crew-member, provided that the safety cover is securely fitted over the heating element.
 This hair styling equipment must not be used on board the aircraft.
 Spare gas cartridges for such hair styling equipment are not permitted in checked or carry-on baggage.